chrisbloom7/dotfiles/README.md

   - `scripts/bootstrap-*`s: Subscripts that run common and application specific setup steps.
 Called automatically by the `setup` script.
   - `scripts/configure-macos`s Updates various settings on macOS to my preferred configuration.
 Called automatically by the `setup` script.
   - [`scripts/install-prerequisites`](./scripts/install-prerequisites) A script that installs several prerequisite applications.
 These will be installed automatically before the full `setup` script runs, but you can also run it anytime before that if necessary or if you just need a bare bones setup.
-  - [`scripts/restore-symlinks-after-mackup-uninstall`](./scripts/restore-symlinks-after-mackup-uninstall) A utility script that addresses a bug in `mackup` commands on macOS Sonoma and up.[^mackup-sonoma]
+  - [`scripts/restore-symlinks-after-mackup-uninstall`](./scripts/restore-symlinks-after-mackup-uninstall) A utility script that addresses a bug in Mackup commands on macOS Sonoma and up.[^mackup-sonoma]
 - [`setup`](./setup) The main entry point for setting up development environments.

 > [!TIP]